hyenabyte/wordpress-devenv/README.md

-# wordpress-nix
+# Wordpress Devenv

-A nix-powered workspace for WordPress development
+A nix-powered workspace for WordPress development using [devenv](https://devenv.sh).